jfeid/nova-google-maps/README.md

 ## Nova Google Map Field

-A Nova field to get the coordinates by typing a street adddress or by placing a marker on map
+A [Laravel Nova](https://nova.laravel.com) field that uses Google Maps to update latitude/longitude model fields.

 ## Installation

 Install the package in to a Laravel app that uses Nova via composer: